24 Tips about eating out, groceries, and food in Japan

 Conbinis will save your life

-Japanese eat out a lot and also buy their food in convenience stores (the famous “conbinis”) or at the groceries before heading home.
+The Japanese eat out a lot and also buy their food in convenience stores (the famous “conbinis”) or at the groceries before heading home.
 Conbinis sell both fresh and not-fresh food, beverage, some emergency stuff like toiletries, pet food, etc. Meaning you can have sushi, onigiri, fried chicken, buns, sandwiches, sweets, candies, strange stuff, and the list never ends.
 We found them very useful and food-speaking, not bad.
 Everyone says prices at conbinis are fairly better than in grocery stores, but we honestly didn’t notice that.
 They seemed the same to us.
 You will see conbinis everywhere and open late at night (at least until 10 pm).
-Lawson, 7-Eleven and FamilyMart are the most common ones.
+Lawson, 7-Eleven, and FamilyMart are the most common ones.